 The Honourable Rona Ambrose is a dynamic national leader, a champion for the rights of women and girls, the former leader of Canada’s Official Opposition in the House of Commons, and the former leader of the Conservative Party of Canada.

-By the time she announced her retirement from politics in 2017, she had served as a cabinet minister for nine government departments, including serving as vice-chair of the Treasury Board and as chair of the Cabinet Committee for public safety, justice and aboriginal issues.
+Prior to her retirement from politics in 2017, she served as a cabinet minister across several government departments, including Vice-Chair of the Treasury Board and Chair of the Cabinet Committee for Public Safety, Justice and Aboriginal Issues.

-Her service includes developing federal policies in military procurement, health innovation and improvements to sexual assault laws.
-As the former environment minister, Rona was responsible for the GHG regulatory regime in place across several industrial sectors today.
+Her service includes developing federal policies in military procurement, industrial strategies such as the federal shipbuilding program, health innovation and improvements to sexual assault laws.
+As the former environment minister, Rona was responsible for Canada’s first GHG regulatory regime in place across several industrial sectors today.

 When she’s not working, Rona is usually found in the Rockies horseback riding, hiking or skiing with her husband, JP, and three kids.